Mount Fairweather: First Documented Ascent

 After failing to reach the summit in 1926 due to terrain difficulty on their chosen route, Allen Carpe, W.S.
-Ladd, Andy Taylor returned in 1931 along with a new member Terry Moore.
+Ladd, Andy Taylor returned in 1931 along with a new member Terris Moore.
 In early April the group began their approach by boat but stormy weather delayed them rounding Cape Fairweather until April 17.
 They reached Lituya Bay and unloaded their supplies on the beach.
 Backtracking 21 km along the coast, they made their way to the Fairweather Glacier.
 From base camp in a spot they called Paradise Valley, they decided to attempt the mountain from the south rather than via the west ridge.
 Due to deep snow, they realized that skis and snowshoes would be of great help so Carpe and Moore made the 80 km round trip to fetch them from Lituya Bay.

-They ascended the glacier from base camp and setup camp at 1520 m on the mountain's south face.
+They ascended the glacier from base camp and set up camp at 1520 m on the mountain's south face.
 On May 25, they established high camp at 2740 m after making significant progress up a ridge on a rare day of good weather.
 However, the weather turned and they were forced to descend after an overnight coating of snow.
 After waiting out the snowstorm for six days at lower camp, they made their way back up to high camp on June 2.
 They left for the summit at 1:30 am on June 3 and having reached the southeast shoulder by mid-morning, they were feeling so confident that they left the willow wands behind.
 However, higher altitude and the weeks of hard effort slowed their progress and then the weather changed.
 By 1 pm not far from the summit, they decided to retreat and had to descend without the wands to guide them.
 They managed to reach the tents by 4 pm.
 Ladd and Taylor volunteered to descend due to dwindling supplies at high camp with the hope that Carpe and Moore would be able to make another attempt in good weather.
 The storm raged for four days before it finally cleared in the evening on June 7.
 At 10 pm, Carpe and Moore set out for the summit and with no further difficulties made it to the top.